NezukoOS/Docs/official_requirements.md

-# To become a maintainer of Nezuko OS:
+# To become an official maintainer for NezukoOS:

 Before you apply to add your device into our list of official devices, you should know a few things: